surifirstpin/biplus_documentation/docs/SavingReports.md

 ## Defining Global Filter fields

+Filter are used to extrac the specific data you want to view avoiding the
 - **Filter** global filters added in this section is automatically reflected in the filter section of dashboard reports.

 ![